 Do We Want to Be “Legitimate”

-Certification is touted as a way to seem legitimate in the eyes of the hospital system.
+Doula certification is touted as a way to seem legitimate in the eyes of the hospital system.
 But the question that I want you to think long and hard about is this – why do we need to prove our legitimacy to them?
 That assumes that they are in a position of power over us, where they can hand down their stamp of approval.
 Shouldn’t they be proving their legitimacy to US and to our clients?
 And further, isn’t it curious that they would assume a doula was illegitimate as the starting point?
 It is because in our culture, women are not to be trusted, and infinitely less if they are entering an arena (the hospital) with the intention to use their voice, ask questions and possibly interrupt the hierarchal power dynamics.
 A doula COULD be dangerous to the system, and a potentially revolutionary person, which is why many hospitals didn’t allow them in (and yet women continued to go there…but that is another big topic).
 Now doulas are looking for legitimacy, but aren’t stopping to ask the question – what is the price?

 If a woman is planning a hospital birth, and wants a doula, I would ask her this – do you want a doula who the hospital thinks is “legitimate” or do you want a doula who makes the the hospital staff a little nervous?
 Because a doula that the hospital staff “respects”, is probably a doula that doesn’t ever question the status quo.
 And if you wanted the status quo, why did you hire a doula?
 There is a subset of clients who perhaps want this sort of doula – someone to rub their back while they get the status quo kind of care, which usually sucks.
 But there is also a huge swath of birthing people who want a doula who is willing to stand for something, and who is there to guide them, coach them, and stand beside them as they make their own powerful choices.
-And until hospital become radically consent based, or until women start birthing at home in much larger numbers, this second type of doula is the kind that we are focused on creating here at Indie Birth in our Birth Warrior Project.
+And until hospitals become radically consent based, or until women start birthing at home in much larger numbers, this second type of doula is the kind that we are focused on creating here at Indie Birth in our Doula Academy.

 Certification Means Deflecting Personal Responsibility

 Certification is a process of looking OUTSIDE for validation.
-How are we supposed to support our clients to look INSIDE for the power and authority over their own body and birth when we weren’t able to find that ourselves.
+How are we supposed to support our clients to look INSIDE for the power and authority over their own body and birth when we weren’t able to find that ourselves?
 If you can’t imagine calling yourself a doula without a piece of paper to point to, then you have some serious work to do around your self-worth.
-Study, educate your self, never STOP educating yourself, of course!
+Study, educate yourself, never STOP educating yourself, of course!
 Work with amazing birth work mentors.
 You will know when you are ready, and you can look to those mentors to help you decide when you are ready if you need that additional support.
 The process is messy and non-linear, which is why a clear cut (very masculine) “now I’m certified” moment is alluring to so many.
 But birth, my friends, is not linear, and neither is birth work.

 Another argument is that certification makes us accountable.
 I am all for the idea of accountability, but accountability to who?
 DONA?
 How about being accountable to the clients you work with?
 To the community where you live?
 This taps into a much larger conversation about restorative justice and strengthening our communities so that we are able to solve our own problems.
 This may seem unrelated to birth, but it isn’t.
 Jump back to the start of this article and you’ll be reminded that we are partially in this mess because of legislation that was meant to remove community autonomy around justice, and instead have the State be in charge of sanctioning and punishing midwives.
 To restore health and wholeness to birth, we need to create healthy, whole communities that can be in charge of their own accountability processes.
 This is not to say that all of us need to spend our time working on these issues (shout out to all the people who DO work on these issues), but that you need to be aware of them, and how you fit into these other moving pieces.